How do I transfer an Amazon EC2 instance to a different AWS account?

 Note: The following steps apply only to instances with unencrypted Amazon Elastic Block Store (Amazon EBS) volumes.

 - Create a custom AMI from the instance that you want to use as the source account.
 Be sure to include all required EBS data volumes in the AMI.
+Be sure that the AMI does not have a static IP configuration, as this can result in connectivity issues.

 Note: Data stored on instance store volumes isn't preserved in AMIs, and won't be on the instance store volumes of the instances that you launch from the AMI.